Highly focused mediated negotiations designed to yield binding agreements in a single session in complex commercial litigation.

 Some conflicts have not crystallized into well-defined parties with clear decision-making structures.
 Managing such disputes efficiently requires an unwavering focus on what the closure process will ultimately entail, so that each step in process design is consistently and concretely in line with implementation of the final negotiation stage.
 Our experience in finalizing settlements informs and assures the efficiency of the process we design for the management of less structured disputes.

 Public interest disputes.

-We have extracted the lessons learned from thirty years of wide ranging civil disputes to bring efficiency and cost-effectiveness to the resolution of conflicts impacting the public interest.
+We have extracted the lessons learned from forty years of wide ranging civil disputes to bring efficiency and cost-effectiveness to the resolution of conflicts impacting the public interest.
 In times of scarce resources, it is imperative that the investment in resolving social disputes is maximized by adopting market-tested measures.
 Commercial mediations frequently involve the same cross currents of social, cultural, environmental, economic and political forces that can overwhelm the best-intentioned intervention efforts in the public arena.